-The SEND Team comprises of SENDCO is Mrs Chris Pond who holds a Postgraduate Certificate in the Co-ordination of SEND from the University of Bedfordshire and is an experienced SENDCo.
+The SEND Team comprises of our SENDCO, Mrs Urbee Roy, who is an experienced SENDCo.
 The SEND Governor is Joanna Hewitt.
 The school's SEND Teaching Assistant is Mrs L Longworth.
 There are also several 1:1 Teaching Assistants who support pupils who have Education, Health and Care Plans (EHCPs) across the school.

-Mrs Pond can be contacted through the school office, by telephoning 01767 699806, by emailing the school at send@mapletreeprimaryschool.com.
+Mrs Roy can be contacted through the school office, by telephoning 01767 699806, by emailing the school at send@mapletreeprimaryschool.com.